dgutiluns/diego-gutierrez-portfolio/demo_chatbot.md

 4. **Click the chat button** to open the chatbot interface

+## 🌓 Test the Theme Toggle

+1. **Look for the theme toggle** in the top-left corner - it's a small toggle switch with sun/moon icons
+2. **Click the toggle** to switch between day and night modes
+3. **Notice the smooth transition** as all colors change across the entire site
+4. **Watch the floating orbs** - they change from black (light mode) to white (dark mode)
+5. **Navigate between pages** - the theme preference is saved and persists

 ## 💬 Test the Chatbot

 ### **Try these questions to see the AI in action:**